olufemi-olumaiyegun/olufemi-olumaiyegun/README.md

 <h3>About Me </h3>
 <hr>
-<p>Currently a senior in the computer science department at the University of North Texas, I am avid programmer and totally fit the coder cliche because this is a hobby and a lifestyle for me.</p>
+<p>Currently a senior in the computer science department at the University of North Texas, I am an avid programmer and totally fit the coder cliche because this is a hobby and a lifestyle for me.</p>
 <p>Nevertheless, I am also involved in DevOps on AWS + CISCO networking and cloud security<p>